codescrum/bebox/README.md

 Coming back to the steps, the four default steps that have been put into Bebox's projects by default are:

-####Fundamental step (0-fundamental)
+* ####Fundamental step (step-0)

     This step only provides a 'puppet' user, which the following steps use to install everything else (instead of        using root).
 This is done to have all environments as similar as possible.
 In the 'vagrant' environment, the main user is 'vagrant', but this could also be 'root' or something else, so this ensures that a single user         (other than root) for making changes via Puppet is created.

-####The user layer step (1-users)
+* ####The user layer step (step-1)

     Based on practical experience, this next step should be the one responsible for setting system users, so that        they exist prior to any service level provisioning.

-####The service layer step (2-services)
+* ####The service layer step (step-2)
     This step is what you would have in your regular puppet provisioning repo (except for the users of course).
-We follow the roles and profiles scheme (links to read about [here](http://www.craigdunn.org/2012/05/239/) and [here](http://garylarizza.com/blog/2014/02/17/puppet-workflow-part-2/)) and install the majority of the functional services, web, database, etc.
+Following the roles and profiles pattern we can and install the majority of the functional services, web,            database, etc.

-####The security layer step (3-security)
+* ####The security layer step (step-3)
     This step configure some packages to provide a minimal security in the system (fail2ban, ssh access, iptables).

 NOTE: Probably many people would think this is not advisable, so there is always the possibility of having only one step, one run, one manifest for Puppet to run in this phase.